• Skip to primary navigation

 Make the spicy cabbage slaw ahead of time while the pork is smoking so that the flavors can marry and get happy together.

 My advice?
 Keep the carnitas simple and limit your toppings.
 Let the smoked pork and slaw speak for themselves.
-Adding a bunch of extra topping with smother the wonderful flavors you created.
+Adding a bunch of extra toppings to smother the wonderful flavors you created.

 Serve on warm a flour tortilla or corn tortilla, topped with some spicy cabbage slaw.
 I added a few fresh sliced tomatoes for color.
 If you don’t make the slaw, enjoy the carnitas with some cheese, lettuce, and maybe a wee bit of salsa.